We’re Here for You

 State Funding Response & Relief

 - The Governor signed an Executive Order pushing all April 2020 state and city income tax filing deadlines in Michigan to July 2020.
 Effective immediately, Michigan and city of Detroit income tax returns and payments due on April 15 are now due before midnight on July 15.
 Other state of Michigan cities with income taxes due on April 15 will now be due on July 15, while cities with income taxes due on April 30 will now be due on July 31.
+Additional guidance may be found here.

 - Monday, March 30, the Governor signed two supplemental bills, SB 151 and HB 4729, providing a total of $150M in funding for the COVID-19 response.